What is a Spinal Cord Stimulator, and How Does It Work?

 Spinal Cord Stimulator Implantation

-Recovery Time and Post-Surgery Care
+Recovery and Post-Surgery Care

-• Avoid heavy lifting (no more than five pounds).
+• Lifting more than five pounds

 Woman at elevators in front of San Antonio Eye Specialists sign.

-Spinal Cord Stimulator Implant Process
+The Spinal Cord Stimulator Implant Process

 1